A robust Corr\'adi--Hajnal Theorem: Triangle matchings

 \begin{lemma} For any~$0 < \mu < \tfrac{1}{1000}$ there exists~$C>0$ such that the following holds for all~$n,\delta,\delta_1,\delta_2 \in \N$, every~$n$-vertex graph~$G$ and every~$p \geq Cn^{-2/3}(\log n)^{1/3}$. \begin{enumerate}[(i)] \item Let~$X_1,X_2,X_3 \subset V(G)$ be disjoint sets of size at least~$\tfrac{n}{10}$, and let~$E \subseteq E(G[X_1])$ be a set of edges such that~$\deg_E(v) \geq \delta$ for all~$v \in X_1$ and~$\deg_G(e;X_i) \geq \mu n$ for all~$e\in E$ and~$i=2,3$.
 Let~$n_2,n_3\in \NN$ with~$n_2 + n_3 \leq \min (\delta, \mu^5 n)$.
 Then, whp, there is a triangle matching~$\cT=\{T_1,\dots,T_{n_2+n_3}\}$ in~$G_p$ with~$n_i$ triangles consisting of an edge~$e\in E$ together with a vertex of~$X_i$ for each~$i=2,3$. \item Let~$X_1,X_2 \subset V(G)$ be disjoint sets of size at least~$\tfrac{n}{10}$.
 Let~$E_i \subseteq E(G[X_i])$ be sets of edges such that~$\deg_{E_i}(v) \geq \delta_i$ for all~$v \in X_i$ and~$\deg(e;X_{3-i}) \geq \mu n$ for all~$e\in E_i$ and~$i \in [2]$.
 Let~$n_i\in \NN$ with~$n_i \leq \min(\delta_i, \mu^5 n)$ for each~$i \in [2]$.
 Then, whp, there is a triangle matching~$\cT=\{T_1,\dots,T_{n_1+n_2}\}$ in~$G_p$ with~$n_i$ triangles consisting of an edge~$e\in E_i$ together with a vertex of~$X_{3-i}$ for each~$i \in [2]$. \end{enumerate} \end{lemma}

 Observe that, unlike other lemmas in this section, both cases of this lemma are very tight and we cannot even guarantee more vertex-disjoint triangles in the underlying graph~$G$.
+Indeed, this is the case when we have complete unbalanced bipartite graphs.
 If the edges~$E$ have small maximum degree however, the situation is somewhat easier as the following lemma shows and we will make use of this in the proof of \cref{lem:matchcover}.

 \begin{lemma} For all~$\mu > 0$ there exists~$C>0$ such that the following holds for all~$n \in \N$, every~$n$-vertex graph~$G$ and every~$p \geq Cn^{-2/3}(\log n)^{1/3}$.
 Suppose that~$E$ is a subset of~$E(G)$ with~$\Delta(E) \leq \mu n$ and~$\mu n \le |E|\le \mu^2n^2$.
 Suppose in addition that for each edge~$e\in E$ there is a given set~$X_e$ of size~$|X_e|\ge\mu n$ consisting of vertices~$v \in V(G) \setminus V(E)$ such that~$e\in \tr_v(G)$.
 Then, whp, there is a triangle matching~$T_1,\dots,T_\ell$ in~$G_p$, where each~$T_i$ consists of an edge~$e\in E$ together with a vertex of~$X_e$, such that~$\ell\ge \tfrac{|E|}{10\mu n}$. \end{lemma}